 Amsterdam city center is pretty compact and, in general, once you stay inside the canal ring, you know you are in a convenient location for sightseeing.

-However, withing this area you have different neighborhoods and depending on what you like, you will find some more suitable than others.
+However, within this area, you have different neighborhoods and depending on what you like, you will find some more suitable than others.

 Personally, I am fond of 2 areas.